There are some misconceptions about nurses accepting tips. It is an advantage for a patient to offer a tip to a nurse.

 The gift or money should not dictate how a nurse performs his job.

-A patient’s non-compliance with medical advice, even after being informed about it, can influence a nurse to accept money and give up on persuading the patient for proper treatment.
+A patient’s non-compliance with medical advice, even after being informed about it, can influence a nurse to accept money and give up on persuading the patient to proper treatment.

 If you are working at a hospital that allows nurses to accept tips then you should be aware of the following guidelines: